LEARNAcademy/syllabus/cat-tinder/connecting/fetch.md

     this.state = {
       cats: [], // We start with an empty array, so the component can finish rendering before we make our fetch request }
-    this.getCats() // Call our fetch method when the component loads for the first time }
+    this.getCats() // Calls our fetch method when the component loads for the first time }

     componentWillMount(){